Scientialibera/RScriptsandStuff/README.md

 # RScriptsandStuff
-Some short sricpts showcasing popular machine learning algotithms and data engineering processes.
+Some short scripts showcasing popular machine learning algotithms and data engineering processes.
+As I continue to learn and write scripts, I will upload them here.